Français

-The Food and Agriculture Organization (FAO) will promote the implementation of the GHS in the field of pesticides through three major activities:
+The Food and Agriculture Organization (FAO) promotes the implementation of the GHS in the field of pesticides.
+Several of its guidelines have been revised and include recommendations and guidance for classification and labelling of pesticides in accordance with GHS criteria: These include:

 The World Health Organization (WHO) has identified the following three major instruments as being the most relevant to GHS implementation:

-WHO is in the process of updating the Recommended Classification of pesticides by hazard to take account of the GHS criteria.
-The latest edition of the WHO Classification of Pesticides by Hazard uses revised classification criteria which take account of the GHS categories for acute oral and dermal toxicity.
+WHO has updated the Recommended Classification of pesticides by hazard to take account of the GHS criteria.
+Its latest edition (2009) uses revised classification criteria which take account of the GHS categories for acute oral and dermal toxicity.
 The GHS acute oral toxicity category for each pesticide is also now presented in the publication.

-Information on GHS classification is now routinely included within published chemical evaluations from WHO, including CICADs.
+Information on GHS classification is now routinely included within published chemical evaluations from WHO, including Concise International Chemical Assessment Documents (CICADs) and Environmental Health Criteria (EHCs).

 For the transport of dangerous goods, the GHS is implemented through the "UN Recommendations on the Transport of Dangerous Goods.
 Model Regulations" and the following transport legal international instruments: